MMillen11/Health-Tracker/README.md

 1. Download or clone this repository
 2. Open the `index.html` file in your web browser
-3. That's it!
-The application will load and run directly in your browser
+3. Start tracking your health data!

+For more detailed instructions, see the [HOW_TO_RUN.md](HOW_TO_RUN.md) file.

 ## Project Structure

 - `index.html` - The main HTML file that serves as the entry point
+- `chart.html` - A standalone page for viewing nutrition charts
-- `styles.css` - Contains all the styling for the application
+- `styles.css` - Contains additional styles for the application
-- `app.js` - Contains the JavaScript code that powers the application
+- `app.js` - Contains additional JavaScript functionality

 ## How to Use